Warning! There have been changes to the course - please refer to the transition information

 Choose your subjects

-Students can complete up to 8 elective units.
-Electives can be any undergraduate unit offered by Open Universities Australia.
+Students can complete up to 8 elective subjects.
+Electives can be any undergraduate subject offered by Open Universities Australia.